Integration into the international community, 1992 - 1995

-During this period, both domestic and external factors influenced regional cooperation among the Baltic States and the agenda of the Baltic regional organisations.
-Various main courses of action crystallised in the cooperation of legislative and executive powers of the Baltic States: 1) strengthening independence and resolving political, social, environmental and economic problems; 2) promoting the return of the Baltic States to the international arena; 3) shaping a model for cooperation among the Baltic States; and 4) improving the security and defence of the Baltic States.
+During this period, both domestic and external factors influenced regional cooperation among the Baltic states and the agenda of the Baltic regional organisations.
+Various main courses of action crystallised in the cooperation of legislative and executive powers of the Baltic States:

 Strengthening the independence of the Baltic States and advocating their return to the international arena were the most pressing items on the cooperation agenda.
 The Baltic States agreed on coordinating foreign aid, creating a common information system, developing a joint strategy in the field of energy supply, harmonising their legislation in various areas, defining borders and border-crossing procedures, improving the effectiveness of customs, as well as cooperation in education, science and culture.
 The Baltic Assembly provided a framework for sharing opinions and coordinating positions on transforming economic systems of the Baltic States, introducing national currencies, holding elections, etc. Other topical issues were the global image of the Baltic States and the need to disseminate true information about their development.